Northgate station (Sound Transit)

 Light rail and bus station in Seattle, Washington, U.S.

-Northgate station is a light rail and bus station in the Northgate neighborhood of Seattle, Washington, United States, and part of 1 Line on Sound Transit's Link light rail system.
-The transit center, located adjacent to the Northgate Mall (now named Northgate Station), has four bus bays served by 22 routes.
-The station also has parking for 1,475 vehicles.
+Northgate station is a light rail and bus station in the Northgate neighborhood of Seattle, Washington, United States.
+It is served by the 1 Line and 2 Line on Sound Transit's Link light rail system.
+The station also has four bus bays served by King County Metro routes and parking for 1,475 vehicles in several garages and lots.
+The complex is adjacent to the Northgate Mall (now named Northgate Station).

 The transit center opened in June 1992 as a major hub for North Seattle buses and was prioritized as a light rail terminus during planning later in the decade.
 Construction on the light rail extension to Northgate began in 2012 and station construction began in 2017.
 The extension of the 1 Line, including Northgate station and a pedestrian bridge over Interstate 5, opened on October 2, 2021.
 Northgate remained the northern terminus of 1 Line until the Lynnwood Link extension opened in August 2024.
 It was once proposed as a bus rapid transit terminal and is an area with potential for additional transit-oriented development.